 How to Apply

-Any actively-enrolled, full-time UNH student living on or off-campus who does not yet have a Fall 2020 housing assignment at the Gables or Woodside apartments.
+Any actively-enrolled, full-time UNH student living on or off-campus who does not yet have a housing assignment at the Gables or Woodside apartments.
 Actively-enrolled students may include students on the waitlist, incoming transfer students who have received and accepted their Fall 2020 UNH admittance, or students living in off-campus housing.

-Block Housing is available in five buildings:
+Block Housing is available in four buildings:

 - Stoke Hall